ABSOLUTELY STUNNING SOUND for this White Hot Stamper pressing!

 Thriller is clearly more aggressive and processed-sounding than Off the Wall.
 The Girl Is Mine or Human Nature from Thriller would fit just fine anywhere on Off the Wall, but could the same be said for Beat It or Thriller?
 Just thinking about them you can hear the artificiality of the sound of both those songs in your head.
 Think about the snare that opens Beat It.
 I’ve never heard a snare sound like that in my life.
 Practically no instrument on Off the Wall has that kind of overly processed EQ’d sound.

 The richness, sweetness and freedom from artificiality is most apparent on Off the Wall where you most always hear it on a pop record: in the biggest, loudest, densest, climactic choruses.

 We set the playback volume so that the loudest parts of the record are as huge and powerful as they can possibly grow to be without crossing the line into distortion or congestion.
 On some records, Dark Side of the Moon comes instantly to mind, the guitar solos on Money are the loudest thing on the record.
-On Breakfast in America the sax toward the end of The Logical Song is the biggest and loudest sound on the record, louder even than Roger Hodgson’s near-hysterical multi-tracked screaming “Who I am” about three quarters of the way through.
+On Breakfast in America the sax toward the end of The Logical Song is the biggest and loudest element in the mix, louder even than Roger Hodgson’s near-hysterical multi-track screaming “Who I am” about three quarters of the way through the track.
 Those are clearly exceptions though.
 Usually it’s the final chorus that gets bigger and louder than anything else.